dstaud/RVLikeMeFrontEnd/README.md

 ## Front End Component Map

-Break-out of feature and land-page components to show how they work together and to help with understanding the source code.
+Break-out of feature and landing page components to show how they work together and to help with understanding the source code.

 ![Front End Components](FrontEndComponents.png)